Electroweak phase transition and gravitational waves in a two-component dark matter model: Introduction

-In this paper, we assume that the dark sector interacts with the SM particles only through the Higgs portal.
+In this paper, a model with three motives will be presented.
+We come up with a beyond SM model to provide a solution for DM problem, hierarchy problem, and vacuum instability.
+As a solution for hierarchy problem \cite{Bardeen}, the model has classical conformal symmetry.
+On the other hand, SM suffers from vacuum instability and beyond SM models with bosonic degrees of freedom can probably solve this issue.
+As mentioned, due to the strict constraints of direct detection on one-component DM models, two component DM models are more appropriate.
+Therefore, our two-component DM model consists (bosonic) scalar and vector DM.
+We assume that the dark sector interacts with the SM particles only through the Higgs portal.
 The dark sector consists of three new fields, a real scalar, a complex singlet and a real vector field and it introduces a dark $ U_{D}(1) $ gauge symmetry.
 Our model is a two-component DM model which both DM particles are bosons: one DM particle is spin zero and the other is spin one.
-As a potential solution to the hierarchy problem \cite{Bardeen}, we constrain our model to be a classically scale-invariant extension of the SM.
-Within this framework, all the particle masses are generated dynamically, by means of the Coleman-Weinberg mechanism \cite{Coleman:1973jx}.
+As a potential solution to the hierarchy problem, we constrain our model to be a classically scale-invariant extension of the SM.
+Within this framework, all the particle masses are generated dynamically, by means of the Coleman-Weinberg mecha.nism \cite{Coleman:1973jx}.
 After constructing the model, we study DM phenomenology including relic density and DM-Nucleon cross section.
 DM relic density is reported by Planck Collaboration \cite{Planck:2018vyg}, and DM-Nucleon cross section is constrained by direct detection experiments such as the LUX \cite{LUX:2016ggv}, PandaX-II \cite{PandaX-II:2016vec} and XENON1T \cite{XENON:2018voc}.
 These experiments are gradually approaching the so-called neutrino floor which is the ultimate sensitivity of future direct detection experiments \cite{Billard:2013qya}.
 We also concentrate on investigating the possibility of achieving a strongly first-order electroweak phase transition within the parameter space of the model.
 To study electroweak phase transition, we present the complete expression of the finite-temperature 1-loop effective potential, including the contributions of the resummed thermal bosonic daisy diagrams, and show that the finite-temperature corrections induce a first-order electroweak phase transition.
 We identify regions of parameter space of the model which is consistent with DM relic density and direct detection constraints, while simultaneously realizing a strongly first-order electroweak phase transition.
 The GW signal from the phase transition is sufficiently strong to be detectable by LISA and BBO.

 The rest of the paper is organized as follows.
 In section \ref{sec2}, we introduce our model.
 Section \ref{sec3} is dedicated to DM phenomenological constraints.
 In section \ref{sec4}, we study the electroweak phase transition and GWs spectrum.
 Our result is given in section \ref{sec5} where we simultaneously consider DM phenomenolgy and GW spectrum using two benchmark points (BMs) as shown in table \ref{table1}.
 Finally, we conclude in section \ref{sec6}.